cdown/chrisdown.name/_posts/2022-09-27-signals-in-prod-dangers-and-pitfalls.md

-As part of my work improving our production stability at [Meta](https://meta.com), one of the areas that I am frequently involved in is in improving how operating system concepts and primitives are being used (or indeed misused).
+As part of my work improving our production stability at [Meta](https://meta.com), one of the areas that I am frequently involved in is improving how operating system concepts and primitives are being used (or indeed misused).

 Most of the blog posts that I write on this personal website have to be